 Discovery is central to academic activities at all levels, and is a major focus for libraries and museums.
 This book will help its readers learn how to adapt in a fast changing area to continue to serve their communities.

-Getting Resource Discovery Right for your User Community contains a range of contributions analyzing the ways in which libraries and museums (and others) are tackling the challenges facing them in discovery in the (post)-Google era.
+Resource Discovery for the Twenty-First Century Library contains a range of contributions analyzing the ways in which libraries and museums (and others) are tackling the challenges facing them in discovery in the (post)-Google era.
 Chapters are written by experts, both global and local – describing specific areas of discovery and local implementations and ideas.
 The book will help with enhancing discovery both inbound – making locally held resources globally discoverable – and outbound – making global resources locally discoverable – in ways which are relevant to your user community.
 Content covered includes:

 - a survey of what resource discovery is today;